HanOostdijk/CSW/README.md

 devtools::install_github("HanOostdijk/CSW",build_vignettes = T)

+## PDF manual and vignette

+The folder manual_pdf contains the package manual and vignette in PDF format.

 ## References

 - Nationaal GeoRegister (NGR) : hub for location spatial information for the Netherlands (in Dutch)